NoromTin/Blender3D_particle_system_perfomance_test/README.md

 5. Can be adopted for diiferent tools.

 Project advantages:
 1. Extenssibility.
-You can add your personal test for special case or tool.
+You can add your personal test that can be written with Python.
 2. Not ordinary scalability test.
 For huge scenes, you'll get point of view how effective concrete instrument.
+3. CPU scalibility result.
+Some time all core usage bring worst result instead of limitet number of threads.
-3. Result is analitical oriented (csv).
+4. Result is analitical oriented (csv).
 So you able to play with pivot table.

 Now contains these tests:
 1. particle_movement    - Spreading particles in empty space